 You don't need supplements to build muscle, lose fat, and get healthy.
 But the right ones can help.
 Take this quiz to learn which ones are best for you.Take the Quiz

 2. Our Primate Ancestors Are Vegan So We Should Be Too

 Many vegans preach that since humans evolved from apes they should follow diets similar to our primitive ancestors.

-According to an article in Huffington Post, apes in the wild “don’t develop obesity, diabetes or heart disease”.
-Vegans conclude that since apes don’t eat meat (or refined grains and sugar) and they’re managing to avoid serious diseases, we should be like that too.
+Research shows that primates in the wild rarely develop lifestyle diseases like obesity, heart disease, and diabetes because of their high activity levels.
+Vegans conclude that since apes don’t eat meat (or refined grains and sugar) and they’re managing to avoid serious diseases, we should eat like this, too.

 What we should learn from our primitive ancestors is this: eat more fruits and veggies and make sure to eat lean sources of protein occasionally.